 [The BB] might possibly be the best begonia houseplant available. . . .
 If you treat it well–bright, indirect light; fluffy and airy soil with steady moisture; a mild dose of balanced fertilizer with trace elements once in a while; and occasional repotting–it will grow into the largest, lushest and most beautiful of specimens.
 It will be the plant that visitors to your home will comment on and ask about.
 People will beg for a start.
 Guests, even those who “know about plants,” will overlook all the other exotic rarities in your home and make a bee-line to check out your beefsteak begonia.
 This is truly an amiable, heirloom quality hybrid.
 (Jul 25, 2009, Ispahan from Chicago, IL (Zone 6a), https://davesgarden.com/guides/pf/go/62923/)

-Surprisingly the author had not mentioned how BBs produce many small beautiful flowers with green, pink, and blue aspects when kept in bright indirect light,
+Surprisingly the author had not mentioned that when kept in bright indirect light, BBs produce many small beautiful flowers with green, pink, and blue features.

 Importantly, when kept in heavy soil, BBs can easily be over watered and suffer root rot!.
 Early on, when this happened, I would cut away the rot, and re-root the remaining plant in water.